 If the wireless adapter installed on your PC/laptop/tablet/smartphone is intended for the USA (e.g., in Apple devices), you can only use channels from 1 to 11 on it.
 So if you set the channel number to 12 or 13 (and if the channel selection algorithm automatically selected one of them), the wireless client (iPad/iPhone) will not see the access point.
 In this case, you need to set the channel number from 1 to 11 manually.

-2. Sometimes it is recommended to reduce the Wi-Fi signal strength at the access point to 50 - 75%
+2. Sometimes, it is recommended to reduce the Wi-Fi signal strength at the access point to 50 - 75%

-If you did not find the transmitter power reduction setting at the access point, you can do it in other ways: increase the distance between the access point and the network adapter as much as possible; screw off the antenna at the access point (if the device has this option); if you have removable antennas, use an antenna with a lower gain (e.g., 2 dBi instead of 5 dBi).
+If you did not find the transmitter power reduction setting at the access point, you could do it in other ways: increase the distance between the access point and the network adapter as much as possible; screw off the antenna at the access point (if the device has this option); if you have removable antennas, use an antenna with a lower gain (e.g., 2 dBi instead of 5 dBi).

 2.2.
 The capacity of the access point transmitter in the router is usually 2-3 times higher than in client mobile devices (laptop/smartphone/tablet).
-There may be places in the network coverage area where the client will hear the AP well and the AP will hear the client badly or not hear at all (a situation when there is a signal on the client device, and there is no connection).
-An asymmetry in the communication channel arises from different power and sensitivity values of the receivers.
+There may be places in the network coverage area where the client will hear the AP well, and the AP will hear the client badly or not hear at all (a situation when there is a signal on the client device, and there is no connection).
+An asymmetry in the communication channel arises from the different power and sensitivity values of the receivers.